TAMustafa/Resume_Checker/README.md

 - **Matching Score**: Get a detailed matching score between a CV and job description
 - **Improvement Suggestions**: Receive actionable recommendations to improve your resume
 - **User-Friendly Interface**: Intuitive web interface built with Streamlit
+- **Fast and Responsive**: Caching and optimized feedback for fast user experience
+- **Downloadable Results**: Download your analysis as JSON
+- **Raw JSON Output**: Inspect the full structured analysis if desired

 ## Prerequisites